Ayush201738982361/BookER/README.md

 # Booker

-Booker is a full stack web application made using the MERN stack which helps the customers to buy second hand books and sell their old books
+Booker is a full stack web application made using the MERN stack which helps the customers to buy second hand books and porn and sell their old books made about porn
 ## Tech Stack

 **Client:** React,Bootstrap